mariabendix1/inversion-tool/README.md

 Here, you can play around with different CCS examples and the four different rule inverters.
 Or you can write your own CCS program and invert it!
 Click "About" for detailed information on how to use the tool.

+The code is based on Claus Skou Nielsen and Michael Budde's Janus Playground, which can be found here: [Janus Playground](https://topps.diku.dk/pirc/janus-playground/).

 ### Build and run source program
 You can also compile and run the program manually:
 * Clone repository and go to `src` directory.